Cardiac cycle: Cardiac cycle and Wiggers diagram

-† Semilunar valves= pulmonary valve; aortic valve

 The closure of the aortic valve causes a rapid change in pressure in the aorta called the incisura.
 This short sharp change in pressure is rapidly attenuated down the arterial tree.
 The pulse wave form is also reflected from branches in the arterial tree and gives rise to a dicrotic notch in main arteries.
 The summation of the reflected pulse wave and the systolic wave may increase pulse pressure and help tissue perfusion.
 With increasing age, the aorta stiffens and can become less elastic which will reduce peak pulse in the periphery.

 Physiology

 The heart is a four-chambered organ consisting of right and left halves, called the right heart and the left heart.
 The upper two chambers, the left and right atria, are entry points into the heart for blood-flow returning from the circulatory system, while the two lower chambers, the left and right ventricles, perform the contractions that eject the blood from the heart to flow through the circulatory system.
 Circulation is split into pulmonary circulation—during which the right ventricle pumps oxygen-depleted blood to the lungs through the pulmonary trunk and arteries; or the systemic circulation—in which the left ventricle pumps/ejects newly oxygenated blood throughout the body via the aorta and all other arteries.